Middle East & North Africa DST 2014

-The Daylight Saving Time (DST) switch dates and times for countries in the Middle East and North Africa have now been announced.
-Most countries and territories in the region that apply seasonal time change will advance their clocks by one hour between March 28 and March 31, 2014.
+Most countries in the Middle East and North Africa that apply seasonal (DST) changeas will set their clocks forward one hour between March 28 and March 31, 2014.

 Many areas switch on March 28